StuntsPT/bp2023/docs/classes/class07.md

 ### Measuring distance

-* &shy;<!-- .element: class="fragment" data-fragment-index="1"-->Exploratory analyses are about this
 * &shy;<!-- .element: class="fragment" data-fragment-index="2"-->Samples have lots of traits
   * &shy;<!-- .element: class="fragment" data-fragment-index="3"-->How far apart are they?
 * &shy;<!-- .element: class="fragment" data-fragment-index="4"-->Let's start simple